kooscode/srgh-matrix-trinity/README.md

 I captured a few runs of the glitch and this is what I saw during the glitch

 #### RESET (PINK)
-- The RESET pin toggles LOW/HIGH and after a while a VERY short LOW/HIGH pulse and then cycke repeats
+- The RESET pin toggles LOW/HIGH and after a while a VERY short LOW/HIGH pulse and then cycle repeats
 - I suspect the first toggle is simply a system reset
 - the super short less than 10ns pulse is highly likely to be the glitch pulse
 - the subsequent RESET toggles are probably retry attempts when the glitch failed